We can quickly locate any Cylindrical Roller Bearing at the lowest price.

 Ample Range of Model Availability

-Single-Row cylindrical roller bearings - These have a single caged cylindrical roller bearing.
+Single-Row roller cylindrical ball bearings - These have a single caged cylindrical roller bearing.
 They are typically available in different models, with or without side ribs, engineered to accommodate for multiple applications.
 Single-row models are typically sub-categorized into N, NU, NJ, NF, NP, and NUP designs.
 The difference between these classifications lies primarily in the number and location of the side ribs.
 These contribute to the speed and amount of friction exerted at the time of usage.

 Multi-row Cylindrical roller bearings - These are built with four or eight roller rows, and are advantageous due to their high radial load capacity, yet lag behind other models in their thrusting capacity.
 They are primarily aimed at the metal rolling industry due to their ability to carry heavy loads of steel, aluminum and other rolling mills.

 Haven't found what you want?
-Look here
+Use our bearing finder, or look here

 Pillow Block Bearings